shirakurak/pipe/README.md

 Here is my blog.

+This repository is not uploaded to any static site.
+It is intended to be read on GitHub for simplicity.

 ## What is written

 There are various documents regarding my daily studies, events I have participated in, and slides from lightning talks.
 The languages used are Japanese and English.